Geons

 * Remark: The concept is similar to that of gravitational "kink", but the latter is used to describe a topologically non-equivalent metric tensor fields defined on a given fixed manifold.

-* Types: Can be spinorial, fermionic, possibly chiral; Some can switch between bosonic and fermionic behavior after interactions.
+* Types: They can be spinorial, fermionic, possibly chiral; Some can switch between bosonic and fermionic behavior after interactions.

 * Question: Can they be preons?